Cheltenham: Culture

 The Cheltenham Art Gallery & Museum, also called The Wilson, hosts a programme of art exhibitions running throughout the year.
-The Wilson was named after polar explorer Dr Edward Wilson, who was born in Cheltenham.
+The Wilson was named after polar explorer Edward Wilson, who was born in Cheltenham.

 In 2014, many of the town's historic cultural and leisure buildings were put under the control of The Cheltenham Trust, a charity set up to manage and develop the buildings on behalf of the town.
 Along with The Wilson, the Trust now manages the Town Hall, the Pittville Pump Room, the Prince of Wales Stadium and Leisure @, a large fitness and swimming complex.
 A volunteer board of Trustees controls the Trust.

-The Trust's CEO is Julie Finch, former director of museums in Bristol.
+The Cheltenham Paint Festival attracts hundreds of mural artists from dozens of countries worldwide and is a highlight of the Gloucestershire arts calendar.
 In 2014, a piece of graffiti by street artist Banksy appeared next to a telephone box in a residential street in Cheltenham.
 The graffiti depicted three men in trench coats and dark glasses apparently listening in to calls made in the telephone box.
+In 2016, it was removed – possibly destroyed – ahead of the sale of the house on which it had been painted.

 Cheltenham features several sculptural artworks of note, including: